Wednesday is Valentine’s Day!

 According to The National Retail Foundation, U.S. consumers spent $18.2 billion on Valentine’s Day last year.
 Don’t be inattentive to the limited coverages on your latest purchase; make sure your Raised Expectations Day is disaster-free and give us a call at 845-986-1177.

-We are your insurance solutions provider and partner, serving Warwick, Greenwood Lake, Florida, Goshen, Pine Island, Middletown, Chester, Monroe, Newburgh, Orange County, and the Hudson Valley and Tri-State Area.
+We are your business, home, auto, and life insurance solutions provider, partner, and adviser, serving Warwick, Greenwood Lake, Florida, Goshen, Pine Island, Middletown, Chester, Monroe, Newburgh, Orange County, and the Hudson Valley and Tri-State Area.